mattzeunert/Object-History-Debugger/README.md

 3. Put `import ohd from "object-history-debugger"` before any of your own JS code.
 4. Build your project and load it as usual.
 Objects now have __history__ values for each property.

-Pretty printing the history currently only works in Chrome.
+Pretty printing the history currently only works in Chrome, and your Babel build needs to have source maps enabled.

 #### Tracking only specific objects to save memory